-30 June 2016 30 June 2015 Net operating profit (distributable income) (\$'000) 25,571 22,094 Weighted average number of ordinary securities ('000) 230,165 216,627 Distributable income per security (cents) 11.11 10.20
+30 June 2017 30 June 2016 Net operating profit (distributable income) (\$'000) 28,725 25,571 Weighted average number of ordinary securities ('000) 233,557 230,165 Distributable income per security (cents) 12.30 11.11

 - Net operating profit is the measure used to determine securityholder distributions and represents the underlying cash-based profit of the Group for the relevant period.
-Net operating profit excludes fair value changes from asset and derivative revaluations and items of income or expense not representative of the Group's underlying operating earnings or cashflow. - The increase in net operating profit during the year is primarily due to: - Ongoing annual rent increases on the Group's property portfolio; - Commencement of rental income from the four childcare developments completed during the year; - The full year effect of acquisitions and developments completed during FY15; - A full year of savings in management operating expenses, notwithstanding the 27% increase in total assets since the December 2014 internalisation of management; - Lower cost of debt compared to the prior year following the completion of the debt refinance and extension in December 2015. - Non-distributable items primarily increased due to a higher investment property revaluation gain compared to the prior period.
+Net operating profit excludes fair value changes from asset and derivative revaluations and items of income or expense not representative of the Group's underlying operating earnings or cashflow. - The increase in net operating profit during the year is primarily due to: - Ongoing fixed annual rent increases and market rent reviews on the Group's property portfolio; - Commencement of rental income from the 8 ELC development projects completed during the year, and the acquisition of new ELC development projects during the year; - The full year effect of acquisitions and developments completed during FY16; - Lower cost of debt compared to the prior year following the completion of the debt refinance and extension in December 2015. - Non-distributable items primarily increased due to a higher investment property revaluation gain compared to the prior period.